Clifftech123/Clifftech123/README.md

  Software Engineer and Technical Writer
 ---------------------------------------------------

 Hello there!
-I'm Isaiah Clifford Opoku, a dedicated Software Developer proficient in React, TypeScript, C#, and .
+I'm Isaiah Clifford Opoku, a dedicated Software Developer proficient in React, TypeScript, C#, Java ,spring boot, and .
 NET.
 I specialize in crafting efficient, scalable, and maintainable applications that cater to the diverse needs of clients and users.
 I'm committed to staying up-to-date with the latest industry trends and technologies.

 * ✉️  You can contact me at [opokuisaiahclifford123@gmail.com](mailto:opokuisaiahclifford123@gmail.com)
 * 🤝  I'm open to collaborating on C# (.NET)and React  TypeScript